pftaylor61/ocws-slider/README.md

 2. A method for implementing multiple sliders.
 3. Micro-thumbnails of the Slider Images posted in the Admin Slider Image list.
 4. A routine for choosing the order of slide display.

+## Version 1.1
+Capabilities have been added, in order to restrict certain user roles.

 ## Version 1.0.2
 If the slide order is set to zero, this slide will not appear in the slideshow.
 Consequently, there is complete control over the show.
 So, the number of slides allowed has been increased to 10.